In 2019, we launched our most ambitious survey, aimed at getting an accurate picture of condo fees in Ontario.

 - What amenities are more expensive to maintain?

 - Most importantly, how do you compare to others?

 We are getting very interesting results and can’t wait to share them with you!

-If you have not taken our survey yet, you still have time.
 We’re going to keep it opened a little longer, to allow any summer stragglers to participate.
 Whether you’re an owner, a director, a manager, or regardless of your relationship with your condo, feel free to share your views on the topic.
 It may be useful (although not entirely essential) for you to have your latest budget in hand to be able to answer all questions.

 Are you getting value for your money?